jpnance/wwwsplit/README.md

 * A pause timer control.

 ## What's Next
-I'm planning on learning a new game soon and that means I'll need to create a new set of segments for it.
-I'd like to implement that feature along with the ability to load other sets of segments.
+My main focus is allowing the user to create their own sets of segments without having to modify wwwsplit's JavaScript code.